SkafteNicki/dtu_mlops/s2_organisation_and_version_control/dvc.md

     If this does not work for you, it is most likely due to a problem with `pygit2` and in that case we recommend that you follow the instructions [here](https://github.com/libgit2/pygit2/blob/master/docs/install.rst#advanced).

-3. In your MNIST repository run the following command from the terminal
+3. In your MNIST repository run the following command from the terminal:

     ```bash
     dvc init